seanox/pdf-service/manual/Introduction.md

 language setting is also transferred to the template and thus fonts matching the language can be used
 - Creation of markup as preview e.g. for the frontend
-- API for templates and other markup generators abstract templates for individual generators
+- API for templates and other renderer and markup generators abstract templates for individual renderer and generators
 - PDF comparison for test automation
 pixel- and color-based with difference image generation
 - PDF Tools as standalone Java applications